ZPaulWeleschuk/WebDev-FinalProject/README.md

 * MySQL database accessed with JPA to provide object-relational mapping

+### Author: Z. Paul Weleschuk

-### Note: developing a pretty UI was not required for assignment, hence the simplistic UI
+#### Note: developing a pretty UI was not required for assignment, hence the simplistic UI